metaTextGrad: Automatically optimizing language model optimizers: : Automatically Optimizing Language Model Optimizers

 \section{\ours: Automatically Optimizing Language Model Optimizers}

 In this section, we first introduce the theoretical insights behind the meta optimizer.
-We then present the two core components of \ours{}: the meta prompt optimizer and the meta structure optimizer.
-Finally, we integrate both components to form the complete \ours{} pipeline.
+Next, we further analyze and illustrate our motivation through concrete examples.
+Finally, we present the \ours{} pipeline, which consists of the meta prompt optimizer and the meta structure optimizer.